kinjmshah/kinjmshah.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a graduate student studying Robotics in the Laboratory of Computational Sensing and Robotics at Johns Hopkins University, passionate about the intersection of technology and medicine.
-My research interests focus on designing workload aware dynamic interfaces to improve human-computer interaction.
+I am a graduate student studying Robotics in the Laboratory of Computational Sensing and Robotics at Johns Hopkins University, passionate about designing technologies that enable increased accessibility.
+My current research focuses on designing cognitive workload aware dynamic interfaces to improve human-computer interaction.

-My prior experiences involve research in point-of-care diagnostic device design and industry experience in technologies enabling accelerated R&D at medical device and biotechnology companies.
+My prior experiences involve research in point-of-care diagnostic device design and industry experience in technologies enabling accelerated R&D at global medical device and biotechnology companies.

-I am seeking research opportunities focused on medical device design and development.
+I am seeking full-time research opportunities on human-computer interaction or AI teams focused on improving accessibility of AI applications.
 Please contact me if you have opportunities within this space at kshah31@jhu.edu.

 # Education
 ### Johns Hopkins University